OUR MISSION STATEMENT

 There is no charge for milk if your child is entitled to free school meals or in Foundation Stage 0 or Foundation Stage 1.

-Government legislation states that schools cannot make a charge for school visits and performances held in school, although we can ask for voluntary contributions - this is a one-off payment during Autumn Term.
+Government legislation states that schools cannot make a charge for school visits and performances held in school, although we can ask for voluntary contributions.
 School trips involving coach travel may incur an additional cost.
 No pupil will be excluded from such an activity because a contribution has not been made.
 However, if sufficient money is not raised the trip may not be able to go ahead.

 Parents and the School